Honey bees (Apis mellifera) are some of nature’s most hardworking and fascinating creatures.

 What is the life cycle of a honey bee?

 The life cycle of a honey bee includes four stages: egg, larva, pupa, and adult.
-The entire process takes between 16-24 days, depending on the caste.
+The entire process takes between 16 and 24 days, depending on the caste (type of bee).

 How long do honey bees live?